priyanshushrma01/Blogify/README.md

-# MEDIUM LIKE BLOGGING APP
+# Blogify: A Medium-Inspired Blogging Platform

-A blogging app with advanced tech stack
+Blogify is a powerful blogging application built with a modern tech stack.

 Tech stack :-
 - React in the frontend